Recording School Student Success Stories - April 2011

 Sarah Mak, Calgary, Alberta

 "This week with my mentor I got to learn about the many different microphones used in a professional studio.
 I was also shown by my instructor how to properly determine what microphone is best suited for each recording situation.
 I was also shown how to properly set up a mic stand, microphone, as well as a pop filter.
 I was then allowed to sit in on the session I had helped set up, and was even allowed to tear down and store all the equipment that was used during the recording session.
 This week I was also able to answer phones and greet artists as they arrived at the studio.
-I loved every second of being the apprentice (extern) at the door, getting the opportunity to greet and direct artists as they entered the studio.
+I loved every second of being the extern at the door, getting the opportunity to greet and direct artists as they entered the studio.
 I love working with my mentor!
 I learn something new each time I go in to a session with him, and as a plus, he is super cool every time I interact with my mentor.

 Kevin Parker, Lake City, Florida

 April 22, 2011 Success Stories